-Our foundation years are a great option if you want to get into higher education but are not ready to dive straight into an undergraduate degree.
+Our foundation years are a great option if you want to get into higher education but you are not ready for a full undergraduate degree yet.

 - You have been out of education for a while

-- You would prefer a route into higher education which offers more support.
+- You need a route into higher education which offers more support

-As well as helping you make the transition to your full degree, this is a great opportunity to spend a year familiarising yourself with academic writing, university life and your chosen subject.
+As well as helping you get ready for your full degree, a foundation year will introduce you to academic writing, university life and your chosen subject.

-The content of a foundation year is often broader than you will study in a typical degree course.
-Instead you gain a comprehensive overview of a diverse area, such as humanities or business, which can lead into several different specialisms.
-You will leave the foundation year with new ideas, new friends and a head start on your degree.
+The content of a foundation year usually provides a comprehensive overview of a diverse subject area, such as humanities or business.
+This will prepare you for the more specific study that you will do on a full degree course, and help you to choose your specialism.
+You will leave the foundation year with new ideas, new friends and the confidence to start your degree.

 You will choose a specific course when you apply, but you have the option to move onto one of the other degree courses related to the foundation year if you change your mind.